 But these small, festive purchases here and there add up quickly and don’t even include some of the costs you may forget about while planning your holiday gifting budget, like wrapping paper, shiny bows or shipping costs for out-of-state family and friends.

-Spending money during the holidays is inevitable but thinking about the looming debt you’ll have to face in the new year may be enough to turn you into Ebenezer Scrooge.
-You don’t have to start 2019 with buyer’s remorse and a wallet full of maxed out credit cards.
-With these tips, you can shop smart and fully enjoy the joyous spirit of the holidays without residual regret in January.
+Spending money during the holidays is inevitable, but thinking about the looming debt you could face in the new year may be enough to turn you into Ebenezer Scrooge.
+You don’t have to start 2024 with buyer’s remorse and a wallet full of maxed out credit cards.
+With these tips, you can shop smart and fully enjoy the joyous spirit of the holidays, without residual regret in January.

 1. MAKE A BUDGET AND CHECK IT TWICE

 Instead of making a list of all the people you would like to buy gifts for, first decide how much you can afford to spend.
-It’s easy to think of people who are deserving of a thoughtful present or large cash tip, like your child’s teacher or your helpful housekeeper, but if you haven’t accounted for these costs until December rolls around, you could easily blow your budget.
-(Next year, plan to set aside $10 or $15 a month, if you can, to offset some of these additional expenses.)
-The 2018 Gallup Poll reports Americans will spend an average of $885 on gifts this year.
-A good rule of thumb is to spend no more than 1% of your combined household earnings on presents, so if your annual household income is $80,000, plan to spend less than $800 on gifts.
+A good rule of thumb is to spend no more than 1% of your combined household earnings on presents.
+For example, if your annual household income is $80,000, plan to spend less than $800 on gifts.
 Take time to review your overall finances and see what makes sense for your family to spend on holiday gifts this year, then assign a dollar limit per person on your shopping list.
-While it’s tempting to grab a couple Starbucks gift cards or withdraw a few extra $20 bills at the ATM for co-workers, service staff, or last-minute Secret Santa games, it’s important to maintain the budget you’ve outlined so you’re not forgoing your normal monthly financial obligations.
+While it’s tempting to grab a couple Starbucks gift cards or withdraw a few extra $20 bills at the ATM for co-workers, service staff, or last-minute Secret Santa gifts, it’s important to maintain the budget you’ve outlined so you’re not forgoing your normal monthly financial obligations.
 If you would still like to thank your postman or dog walker, write a handwritten note expressing your gratitude, then review your yearly budget to see if you could surprise them with a token of your appreciation during another time of the year, such as March.

 2. SALES DON’T ALWAYS MEAN SAVINGS

-Most stores have signs in their windows or at their registers touting deeply discounted products, but it’s usually a gimmick that gets you to buy something you weren’t originally planning to purchase.
+Most stores have signs in their windows or on their websites that promote deeply discounted products, but it’s usually a gimmick that gets you to buy something you weren’t originally planning to purchase.
 Sales that promise to save more when you buy more will compromise your budget if you didn’t need three balsam and spruce candles in the first place.
 Be sure to bring your budget and shopping list with you so you’re not tempted to deviate from your plans.
-Conversely, some retailers offer steep deals the day or two before Christmas since they want to move their inventory, so if you can wait until the last minute to pick out your presents or stocking stuffers without ditching your gifting budget, you could save a significant amount of money.
+Conversely, some retailers offer steep deals the day or two before Christmas since they want to move their inventory, so if you can wait until the last minute to pick out your presents or stocking stuffers without breaking your budget, you could save a significant amount of money.

 3. GIVE THE GIFT OF TIME